 have been published in the Rhode Island Bar Journal on topics of drunk

-driving, refusal cases, and other crimes.
+driving, refusal cases, and other charges.

 One of his lectures, DUI: Beyond the Basics, was published as

 “Drunk Driving: Beyond the Basics” in the May/June 2010 edition of the Rhode Island Bar Journal.

 One of his most recent articles, titled “Drunk Driving and Warrantless Blood Tests”, was published in the September/October 2014 edition of the Rhode

 As Rhode Island's DUI authority, Attorney Humphrey prepared the state's

 This resource is widely used by drunk driving lawyers in courtrooms throughout

 experienced DUI defense lawyer, Attorney Humphrey has the rare qualifications and inside knowledge, you

 As a result of his knowledge of drunk driving and refusal cases, Attorney

 frequent lecturer for the Rhode Island Bar Association and Washington County Bar Association,